What Does Taking Responsibility In Childbirth Mean?

-If sooooooo many people are willing to read a driving manual and spend hours learning how to drive safely, then why are so many pregnant women not as focused on learning skills in order to give birth?
+If sooooooo many people are willing to read a driving manual and spend hours learning how to drive safely, then why are so many pregnant women not as focused on learning skills in order to birth their baby?

 - Have a safe birth for you and your baby … your ability to reduce potential risks